v-ramesh/project-cleaningdata-coursera/README.md

 * We extract the first two columns and the remaining columns related to mean and standard deviation.
-For mean, I have chosen to extract the mean values (given by names of the form mean()) and mean frequencies (given by names of the form meanFreq()) - the project instructions seemed ambiguous on whether mean frequencies should be included or not.
-I do not, however, want to include the averaged signals used in the angle() variables - these include the word Mean with an uppercase "M".
+For mean, I have chosen to extract the mean values (given by names of the form mean()) and mean frequencies (given by names of the form meanFreq()).
+Mean frequencies are means of some measurements and I have therefore chosen to extract them although the project instructions seem ambiguous on this front.
+I do not, however, want to include the averaged signals used in the angle() variables since these are angle (and not mean) measurements.
+These average signals are distinguished by containing the word Mean with an uppercase "M".
 The columns of interest related to mean are therefore identified as those containing the substring "mean" without ignoring case.
-The standard deviation columns are those that include the substring "std".
+The standard deviation columns are those that contain the substring "std" (case doesn't matter here).

 ### Step 3: Descriptive Activity Names

+We will take the descriptive activity names to be those given in the file "activity_labels.txt".
+The two lines in this section of the R script can then be understood as follows:
+* We read in the file "activity_labels.txt" as a data frame and use its second column to create the vector **activity_names**.
+Note that it so happens that in the file "activity_labels.txt" the sequence of values in the first column (activity labels) are 1, 2, ... and therefore the activity name for any label can be found by simply indexing into the vector **activity_names**.
+In other words, for any activity label l (with l ranging from 1 to 6) the corresponding activity name can be obtained as **activity_names[l]**.
+* Based on the argument just given, the Activity column of the data frame is mapped to its corresponding descriptive name by simply indexing into the vector **activity_names**.

 ### Step 4: Adding Descriptive Variable Names